-If you own a helmet with a ratchet type strap rather than the D type strap then it is a challenge to secure these using said strap.
+If you own a Jet style helmet with a ratchet type strap rather than the D type strap then it can be a challenge to secure these using the strap.

-So after years of procrastinating I got around to getting one of the t-bar type parts that make the ratchet type helmets easy to secure.
+So after years of procrastinating I got around to getting one of the t-bar type parts that make the ratchet type helmets easier to secure.

 And this is how that fits/works.

 Now I know the strap can be cut but I am not aware of that being a big problem in situations I am referring to.
-A new helmet is as little as $20 in SE Asia and it would cost more than that a fix a new strap but if you had some $1000 fancy brand item that screams money then you might want to keep that with you.
-Mine blends in.
+A new helmet is as little as $20 in SE Asia and it would cost more than that to have a repair done to fix a new strap but if you had some $1000 fancy brand item that screams money then you might want to keep that with you.

 I shall report back on this after my upcoming rides where I will put it to test on both bike and scooter.